Gas Pipe Leaks

 Physical changes

-It is not easy to detect a gas leak through a rotten egg smell and hissing sound if the gas pipe lines are fitted outdoors.
+It is not easy to detect a leak through a rotten egg smell and hissing sound if the gas pipe lines are installed outdoors.
 However, you can look for any physical or visible changes around the pipes.
 For example, if you notice the grass is dying near the gas line, it could be due to gas leakage.

 Carbon monoxide detectors